Prosecutor22/ELearningProject/src/KafkaConsumertoMongoDB/README.md

 ```bash
    cd KafkaConsumertoMongoDB
 ```
-Instead of print the logs output the terminal, we will write data generated from user activities in Moodle to file **logs.txt**
+Instead of printing the logs output the terminal, we will write data generated from user activities in Moodle to file **log.txt**

 ```bash
 $ docker run -it --rm \